rappasoft/laravel-livewire-tables/docs/filter-types/filters-date.md

 }
 ```

-Date filters have configs to set min and max, and to set the format for the Filter Pills
+Date filters have configs to set min and max, to set the format for the Filter Pills, and to set a placeholder value

 ```php
 public function filters(): array